wpbones/useragent/README.md

 </div>

-An useful method to detect the useragent
+An useful wrapper for [Mobile Detect](https://github.com/serbanghita/Mobile-Detect) to detect mobile devices for WP Bones.

 ## Requirements